jhand1993/pystanssh/README.md

 * Uploaded data for a given Stan model is sent via SFTP as a json file.
 * You cannot just upload Stan source as a string.
 Don't be that person.

-### pystanssh with PyStan2
+### pystanssh with legacy PyStan2

-Start by importing the pystan2 module from pystanssh:
+Start by importing the unmaintained legacy pystan2 module from pystanssh:
 ```python
 from pystanssh import pystan2
 ```